 Spring might be here on the calendar but mornings are still chilly.
 Instead of my frozen fruit and protein smoothie, I was craving something warm to start my day.
 The solution?
-Steel cut oats.
+Steel cut oats with dried cranberries.
 But being used to a high protein smoothie, how could oatmeal do the job?
 Here’s how.

-Steel cut oats have 7 grams of protein per dry ¼ cup (44 grams) serving, so the oats alone are a good start for a high-protein breakfast.
+You need protein at breakfast to get your day off to a roll.
+Steel cut oats have 7 grams of protein per dry ¼ cup (44 grams) serving, so the oats alone are a good start for a high protein breakfast.
 Add 1½ tablespoons (15 grams) of hemp seeds, and that adds 5 grams of protein.
 For even more protein, double the hemp seeds.
 Gain a bit more with the almond milk, and you have a healthy, high-protein breakfast that comes from whole grain and plant-based sources.

 Hemp Seeds: Complete Plant-Based Protein